UlyssesZh/UlyssesZh.github.io/_posts/2023-01-11-english-numbers.md

 ---
-title: 'I want to invent a better way to read numbers'
+title: I want to invent a better way to read numbers
 date: 2023-01-11 22:51:41 -0800
 categories:
   - language
 tags:
   - imagination
 layout: post
+excerpt: >
-excerpt: 'Reading numbers in English is a pain.
+  Reading numbers in English is a pain.
-I want to invent a better way to read numbers!'
+  I want to invent a better way to read numbers!
 ---

 First, play a simple game.
 Read the number 7777 in English.